shashank-sharma/100-days-of-code/log.md

 ### Day 13: January 15, 2017

 Rather than doing Youbot challenge today I studied few algorithms + Learned more about git.
 After all these thing I worked a bit for my Youbot program.

+### Day 14: January 16, 2017

+Today I mostly worked on Algorithms and then I solved one question in hackerearth and then for 1 hour I worked on Youbot adding download queue feature.